basic-web-components/basic-web-components/README.md

 * Sequence with dots.
 Sliding panels which add a series of dots (or labels?) to navigate its contents.
 Should support touch swiping.
 * Slider.
 Accepts a discrete number in a constrained range.
 * Spin box.
 Accepts a discrete number, potentially in a constrained range.
 * Splitter.
 A movable line sitting between two panels which can be dragged to change their relative sizes.
-(Does Polymer offer a core-splitter?)
+(Will Polymer upgrade core-splitter to an iron- element?)
 * Sprite.
 Shows a single image at a time from a strip or grid of images.
 * Stacked navigation pages.
 As the user navigates deeper in an app, a small residual portion of the previous page remains visible (typically on the left); the user can swipe away the top page to navigate back to an earlier point.
 * Star rating.
 Lets the user rate something (a restaurant, product, etc.) using the conventional star system.
 An attribute allows the glyph